 Intermediate skill in: managing diversity, delegation, facilitation and change management

 Basic skill in: Computer usage.

-Graduation from an accredited high school supplement by six (6) months of college coursework and ten (10) years of progressively responsible water distribution operations experience including two (2) years supervision leading large work teams; or an equivalent combination of training and experience.
+Graduation from an accredited high school supplement by six (6) months of college coursework and ten (10) years of progressively responsible water distribution operations experience including two (2) years supervision leading large work teams.

 Possession of a valid Florida driver’s license